benjamingrodner/FISH_split_probe_design/README.md

 ## Configuration
 Use the config_example.yaml as a template and put your configuration file in the directory where you want to design probes.
 Make all of your filepaths in the configuration file relative to the directory where you want to design probes.
+Make sure to add the path to your primer3 executable to the configuration file.

 Create a blast database using
 ```